sharadhakc/2143-Object-Oriented-Programming/Assignments/H01/README.md

 ### Part A: Conceptual Questions

 #### **Definition of a Class and an Object**

 **What is a class in object-oriented programming?**
-A class is a blueprint that defines attributes (data) and behaviors (methods) for objects.
+A class is a blueprint that defines attributes and methods for objects.
 It provides structure and reusability in programming.

 **What is an object, and how does it relate to a class?**
 An object is an instance of a class with its own attribute values and can perform class-defined actions.
 It represents real-world entities in a program.